LeanderCS/flask-inputfilter/examples/example 1/README.md

 The application demonstrates various validation errors:
 - Missing required fields
 - Invalid email format
-- Invalid zip code format
+- Invalid age format (must be integer)
-- Invalid phone number format
+- Invalid price format
-- Negative price values
+- Invalid tags format (must be a list of strings)
-- Invalid data types
+- Invalid nested data structures

 Each error will return a 400 status code with a descriptive error message.